alex-whan/learning-journal/README.md

 ### This would be a Heading 3

 ### Growth Mindset
 The "growth mindset" is key to success in a fast-paced learning environment.
 This mindset is a set of beliefs and processes that will help you adapt and overcome obstacles.
-Rather than giving up when running into seemingly-insurmountable difficulties, those in a growth mindset use the challenges presented to them as fuel to power further development.
+Rather than giving up when running into seemingly-insurmountable difficulties, those in a growth mindset use the challenges presented to them as fuel to power further development and push through the metaphorical roadblock.

 - This is my first reminder of how to stay in a growth mindset.
 - This is my second reminder.